Skip to main content

 Clone

-Clones are automatically unpublished, and all blueprint versions switch to DEV mode.
+The clone is automatically unpublished, and all versions are placed in DEV mode.

 Blueprint - Manage - Clone Blueprint